ppofiant/world-clock-website/README.md

 # world-clock-website

-This website purpose is to improve or gain more experience during creating website ( html, css, js ) and also for self-portofolio
+This website purpose is to improve or gain more experience during creating website and also for self-portofolio

-Link can be access below :
+Link can be access at:
 https://ppofiant.github.io/world-clock-website/

+# Description
+This website only intergrated with the capital city timezone each country. and would be develop as soon as possible